Privacy Policy

 Children's Privacy

-Further by HealthEquity’s Services are intended for individuals who are at least 13 years of age.
+HealthEquity’s Services are intended for individuals who are at least 13 years of age.
 The Services may include information about dependents or beneficiaries who are under the age of 13, however, there are no Services offered directly to children under the age of 13.
 We do not collect personal information from children under the age of 13.
 If you think we have collected personal information from a child under the age of 13, without parental consent, please alert us (see Contact Information below).

 Contact Information